Nutrition Expert

 1 large onion, diced

-1 can of diced tomatoes, low sodium variety
+1 can (14 oz) diced tomatoes, low sodium

 1 cup (250 mL) dry white wine

-2. In a dutch oven or deep frying pan, heat olive oil over medium high heat.
-Add the onions and sauté until they are translucent and golden, about 5-7 minutes.
+In a large skillet or Dutch oven, heat the olive oil over medium-high heat.
+Add the diced onions and sauté until soft, golden, and caramelized—about 5-7 minutes.

 Picture